Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtonetcode.md

 ## Network Discovery

 Netcode does not provide Network Discovery.
-The UNet Network Discovery is a standalone component that can be used with any networking solution.
-You can use the UNet Network Discovery to discover a broadcasting Netcode host and then connect to it with MLNetcodeAPI.
+The Contributions repository provides an example implementation for [NetworkDiscovery] (https://github.com/Unity-Technologies/multiplayer-community-contributions/tree/main/com.community.netcode.extensions/Runtime/NetworkDiscovery).

 ## See Also